McCarthy taking first step to House speaker, but grind ahead

 Trump backs McCarthy for speaker, but the two have had a rocky relationship, and even Trump’s support is no guarantee McCarthy will reach the needed 218 votes, particularly if Republicans win the House with just a slim, few-seat majority that would leave him no cushion for detractors.

-At least one Republican Trump ally, Rep. Matt Gaetz of Florida, said he’s voting no on McCarthy.
+At least one Trump ally, Rep. Matt Gaetz of Florida, said he’s voting no on McCarthy.

 It’s a familiar dynamic for House Republicans, one that befell their most recent Republican speakers — John Boehner and Paul Ryan — who both retired early rather than try to lead a party splintered by its far-right flank.

-McCarthy survived those earlier battles between party factions, but he was forced to back out of an earlier bid for the speaker’s job in 2015 when it was clear he did not have support from conservatives.
+McCarthy survived those earlier battles between party factions, but he was forced to back out of a bid for the speaker’s job in 2015 when it was clear he did not have support from conservatives.

-This time, McCarthy will face a challenge from the conservative House Freedom Caucus, whose former chairman Rep. Andy Biggs, R-Ariz., has announced his bid, signaling the blistering battle ahead.

-The weeks ahead promise to be a grueling period of hardball negotiations iwith the Freedom Caucus and rank-and-file Republicans as McCarthy tries to appease their demands and rack up the support he will need in the new year.
+The weeks ahead promise to be a grueling period of hardball negotiations with the Freedom Caucus and rank-and-file Republicans as McCarthy tries to appease them and rack up the support he will need in the new year.

 In a sign of how desperate Republicans are to bolster their ranks, some made overtures to conservative Democratic Rep. Henry Cuellar of Texas to switch parties and join the GOP.